WestMecCoding/random_picture_display/README.md

 1. Set the img element as a const variable in the script
 2. Call a window.onload function to set the default src of the image when the page loads.

+## branch step-three

+1. make a button type="button" and an onclick event of some function name like showRandom()
+2. Make a showRandom() function that picks a random number between 1 and 6 using the math.random() method.
+3. set the src of the img element to the character for each random selection.